lironbdolah/reddify/README.md

 </p>

-Reddify Creates a Spotify playlist, based on the top posts of a specific music genre subreddit, Using [Spotipy](https://spotipy.readthedocs.io/en/2.19.0/) and [Praw](https://praw.readthedocs.io/en/stable/).
+Reddify Creates a Spotify playlist, based on the top posts of a specific music genre subreddit, Using [Spotipy](https://spotipy.readthedocs.io/en/2.19.0/).

 **Features:**